luca-gagliardini/hex-again/README.md

 A performant, flexible hex-based game engine built with Pixi.js for browser-first deployment.

+## 🚀 CI/CD with PR Previews

+This project includes automatic PR preview deployments!
+Each pull request gets its own preview URL for testing changes before merging.

 ## Phase 1: Foundation with Monitoring ✓

 ### Completed Features